 Shannon Kimball (Paul Standley) spent her childhood near and in Glacier National Park.
 She and colleague Peter Lesica have written two field guides to the Park’s flora some 90 years after her subject, Paul Standley, wrote the first Glacier flora.
 She is currently the Curator of the University of Montana Herbarium in Missoula, Montana, and Treasurer of the Montana Native Plant Society.

 Arthur Kruckeberg (Frank Tweedy, Morton Elrod, and C. Leo Hitchcock) (1920-2016), former Professor of Botany at the University of Washington, was an activist in conservation issues, authored books and papers on plant ecology, geology, gardening and wildflowers, and was co-founder of the Washington Native Plant Society in 1976.
 For more, see an obituary here.

-Peter Lesica (Nathaniel Wyeth, Frank Tweedy, Sereno Watson, Francis Kelsey, John Lieberg, Pliny Hawkins, Wilhelm Suksdorf, National Youth Administration, Wilfred White, Marie Mooar and LeRoy Harvey) has been a consulting botanist and plant ecologist in Montana for the past 35 years.
+Peter Lesica, co-editor (Nathaniel Wyeth, Frank Tweedy, Sereno Watson, Francis Kelsey, John Lieberg, Pliny Hawkins, Wilhelm Suksdorf, National Youth Administration, Wilfred White, Marie Mooar and LeRoy Harvey) has been a consulting botanist and plant ecologist in Montana for the past 35 years.
 He has authored books on the flora of Montana and Glacier National Park.
 For more on Peter, see this Kelseya article pg.
 7.

 Tara Luna (Montana’s First Botanists) lives on the Blackfeet Reservation and has worked as a botanist in Montana for 27 years.
 She collaborates extensively with Tribes in the western U.S. on plant conservation and restoration projects of culturally significant and rare plants.